 Cefepime Hydrochloride is the hydrochloride salt of Cefepime.
 The addition of the hydrochloride salt enhances aqueous solubility.
-It is similar in potency to Cefepime, a broad-spectrum, fourth-generation cephalosporin antibiotic that was patented in 1982 (Bristol-Myers Squibb).
+It is similar in potency to Cefepime, a broad-spectrum, fourth-generation cephalosporin antibiotic that was patented in 1982 by Bristol-Myers Squibb.
 Cefepime is bactericidal against a wide range of Gram-positive and Gram-negative bacteria, disrupting bacterial cell wall synthesis.
-Cefepime appears to be intrinsically more resistant to hydrolysis by β-lactamases.
-The compound is commonly used in antimicrobial susceptibility testing.
+It appears to be intrinsically more resistant to hydrolysis by β-lactamases and is commonly used in antimicrobial susceptibility testing.
 Cefepime Hydrochloride is soluble in water.

 We also offer:

 - Cefepime (C008)

 |Mechanism of Action||Like β-lactams, cephalosporins interfere with penicillin binding protein (PBP) activity involved in the final phase of peptidoglycan synthesis.
 PBP’s are enzymes which catalyze a pentaglycine crosslink between alanine and lysine residues providing additional strength to the cell wall.
 Without a pentaglycine crosslink, the integrity of the cell wall is severely compromised and ultimately leads to cell lysis and death.
 Resistance to cephalosporins is commonly due to cells containing plasmid encoded β-lactamases.
 Interestingly, Cefepime is resistant to various β-lactamases encoded by otherwise resistant β-lactam bacteria strains.|